top of page

 Physiotherapist (Paediatrics)

-Originally from Brisbane, Emily relocated to Melbourne driven by her passion for delivering engaging and effective family-centered therapy.
+Originally from Brisbane, Emily relocated to Melbourne driven by her passion for delivering engaging and effective family-centred therapy.
 She is committed to advocating for children, supporting them in developing independence and enhancing their quality of life.
 With a particular interest in working with infants and providing group-based therapy, Emily finds great joy in witnessing children achieve their goals, always emphasising the vital role of family in the therapeutic process.

 Emily graduated with a Bachelor of Physiotherapy from the Australian Catholic University in Brisbane in 2016.
 Her clinical experience includes working with preterm infants across several children’s hospitals within the Western Health network.
 She has also delivered community-based intensive therapy for children and infants with complex neurological and orthopaedic conditions.
 By tailoring therapy to various environments—whether at home, school, kindergarten, or in the pool—Emily ensures each session is engaging and aligned with the child’s individual interests.